Fulbright U.S. Student Program

 Fulbright grants for study or research abroad are awarded on a nationally competitive basis to U.S. citizens who are graduate students or will have earned the bachelor’s degree prior to September of the year for which the grant is being awarded.
 Over 150 countries worldwide participate in the Fulbright Program with teaching assistantships available in more than 25 countries.
 These grants generally provide funding for round-trip travel, maintenance for one academic year, health and accident coverage, and full or partial tuition.
 Though the competition is keen for a limited number of openings, this is a very attractive opportunity for students with a serious interest in advanced study or research overseas.
 Country Placement

 Fulbright is not limited to any particular country.
-Gallaudet has had students apply to Israel, China, Jamaica, France, and other countries.
+Gallaudet has had students apply to Thailand, Dominican Republic, Taiwan, India, and other countries.
 To find available awards by country or program, visit the Fulbright website.

 Highly competitive, although statistically more difficult in some countries/regions due to popularity.
 To view statistics by grant type or country, click here.
 Applicants are expected to already have adequate formal training for their proposed study or research.
 In part, applicants are selected on the basis of academic and/or professional accomplishment, language preparation, feasibility of the proposed project, and personal qualifications.
 Other factors that may pertain to an individual’s acceptance are detailed on the Fulbright website.

-- Tuesday, March 31: Fulbright application opens on the Fulbright U.S. Student Program website
+- Thursday, March 31: Fulbright Application opens on the Fulbright U.S. Student Program website

-- Monday, August 3: If you wish to be nominated by Gallaudet, you must fill out the Fulbright interest form on the Gallaudet Education Abroad website.
+- Monday, August 1: If you wish to be nominated by Gallaudet, you must fill out the Fulbright interest form on the Gallaudet Education Abroad website BEFORE Monday, August 1.
 This will notify the Gallaudet Fulbright Program Advisor that you are interested in applying for Fulbright.

 Fulbright Advising Sessions: